 Keystart

-Keystart is an initiative sponsored by the WA government, providing a number of low deposit solutions for WA home buyers.
-There are low-deposit home loans specific to the Perth metro area, some with deposits as low as 2%.
-There are also home loans aimed towards buyers in regional areas, single parents, Indigenous Australians, and those on the Disability Pension.
-The loans are income-tested, so head to Keystart’s website to see if you’re eligible.
+Keystart is an initiative sponsored by the Western Australian government, providing a number of low deposit solutions for WA home buyers.
+There are low-deposit home loans specific to the Perth metropolitan area that facilitate loans with deposits as low as 2%.
+There are also home loans aimed towards buyers in regional areas, single parents, indigenous Australians, and those on the disability pension.
+The loans are income-tested, so head to Keystart's website to see if you're eligible.

-Homestart offers low-deposit home loans (as low as 3%) to eligible South Australians.
-There are also loans designed to boost buyers’ borrowing power by up to $45,000.
-The loans are also income-tested, so head to Homestart’s website to find out if you’re eligible.
+HomeStart offers low-deposit home loans (as low as 2%) to eligible South Australians and does not charge Lenders Mortgage Insurance.
+There are also options designed to boost buyers' borrowing power through a shared equity scheme, lower interest rate loans, or interest and repayment-free periods of up to seven years.
+The loans are income-tested, so head to Homestart's website to find out if you're eligible.

 Stamp duty concessions

-As we’ve already mentioned, stamp duty is the tax on the sale of the property and shares and covers the costs of changing the title of the property and ownership details.
+As we've already mentioned, stamp duty is a state and territory government tax on the sale of property, taking in the cost of changing the title of the property and ownership details.
 It can add tens of thousands of dollars to the cost of a home loan, so you need to take it into account when saving for a house deposit.

 Update resultsUpdate